 Invoice details should include invoice number, invoice date, payment due date and payment terms or options.
 You may want to offer a discount from the bill for faster payment.
 If you have an accounts receivable system with online payment capability, you should also place a link with a short URL on the invoice template.
 You may want the invoice details to be in bold to make them easier to pick out.

-Automated accounts receivable software will also populate an invoice template with an invoice number from integrated software applications, and calculate a due date and cash discount amount if applicable.
+An automated accounts receivable software can also populate an attorney billing template with an invoice number from integrated software applications, and calculate a due date and cash discount amount if applicable.
 Hours billed and hourly rates can be extended and invoice amounts added to arrive at an invoice total.

 DESCRIPTION OF SERVICES